Before you try growing marijuana in soil, you think it will be easy and natural.

 Soil-Grown Marijuana Versus Hydroponics Marijuana

-Growing in soil or supersoil is sometimes linked to the “organic marijuana” movement, which sometimes resembles a cult religion.
+Growing in soil or supersoil is linked to the “organic marijuana” movement, which sometimes resembles a cult religion.

 The soil cults fanatically insists that “organic” marijuana tastes and smells better than marijuana grown with synthetic nutrients in soilless hydroponics.